JerryI/TK/README.md

 ![Browse button](./imgs/tk-1.png)

-Then select the folder containing the time-traces you previously processed:
+Then select (use `Shift` to select the range of files or `Ctrl/Cmd` to select individual items) the folder containing the time-traces you previously processed:

 ![Folder selection](./imgs/tk-18.png)